bozhiqian/ASP.NET-Core-Auth/TodoWithIdentityServer/README.md

 # Deep dive in using IdentityServer4 to perform authentication for ASP.NET Core Api and Web app.

-This Demo code was havily referenced from the "[IdentityServer4Demo](https://github.com/fhrn71/IdentityServer4Demo)" at start up code, and then to be changed quite a lot implementation code plus adding few new features.
+This Demo code was heavily referenced from the "[IdentityServer4Demo](https://github.com/fhrn71/IdentityServer4Demo)" at start up code, and then to be changed quite a lot implementation code plus adding few new features.

 There have a lot comments in code to explain in details.
 The solution contains 3 projects which are IdentityServer, TodoApi(web api) and TodoWebClient(mvc client).
 All users authentication requests from "TodoApi" and "TodoWebClient" are handled by IdentityServer, while authorization are managed by "TodoApi".